SaidileepY/SaidileepY/README.md

 - 👋 Hi, I’m @SaidileepY
 - 👀 I’m interested in Data
-- 🌱 I’m currently learning MS SQL Server, Python, PowerBI, Excel
+- 🌱 I’m good at MS SQL Server, Python, PowerBI, Excel
 - 💞️ I’m looking to collaborate on Data Analyst/Science/Analytics/Engineer
 - 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/sai-dileep-yamani-387325149/)